4rn0h/Rdealership/Royamotorsuk Tasks.md

    repo-https://github.com/4rn0h/royamotorsuk_app/tree/master/rmotors_frontend
 -All image links change to use placeholders. il upload local images for the missing pages -change Login credentials to @royamotorsuk.com, pswd can stay the same for app's functional experience. admin@luxauto.com: admin123 agent@luxauto.com: agent123 user@luxauto.com: user123 david.kimani@email.com: (role-based access)

+### To be Improved On
+-homepage CallToAction to be just above the footer -login/logout working
+-Clear and consistent data all through
+-separate Hero Images & texts intervals

 ## Clarity on how to go about this
 This project is using supabase and already connected